Control Modes Overview

 Warning

 In addition to the standard modes, the actuator includes several specialized modes designed for debugging, testing, and system integration.
-These are not intended for regular operation but are invaluable during development and troubleshooting:
+These are not intended for regular operation, but they are invaluable during development and troubleshooting.

 Startup Calibration Mode

 The actuator includes an internal calibration routine that can be triggered directly.
-During calibration, the system performs offset calibration for both current sensing and position measurement—aligning the motor’s electrical position with the mechanical position of the encoder.
-As part of this process, the relative position (turn count) is reset to zero.
+During calibration, the system performs offset calibration for both current sensing and position measurement, aligning the motor’s electrical position with the encoder’s mechanical position.

 During this calibration:

-• Note: This does not affect the absolute position.
-To reset the absolute position, the Set Zero Position command must be used separately.
+- Note: This does not affect the absolute position.
+To reset the absolute position, use the

 Fixed Voltage Injection (FVI)

-Injects a constant DC voltage into the motor phases.
-Useful for basic motor testing and diagnostics.
+This mode injects a constant DC voltage into the motor phases.
+It is useful for basic motor testing and diagnostics.

 Open-Loop Mode

-Applies a rotating voltage vector to the motor using a V/f (voltage-to-frequency) control method.
-This mode typically runs at a constant speed or can be configured with user-defined parameters.
+This mode applies a rotating voltage vector to the motor using a V/f (voltage-to-frequency) control method.
+It typically runs at a constant speed or can be configured with user-defined parameters.

 Direct Voltage Injection (DVI)